Women in law enforcement: United States

 The first policewomen in the United States included Marie Owens, who joined the Chicago Police department in 1891; Lola Baldwin, who was sworn in by the city of Portland in 1908; Fanny Bixby, also sworn into office in 1908 by the city of Long Beach, California; and Alice Stebbins Wells, who was initiated into the Los Angeles Police Department in 1910.
+The first unofficial U.S. Secret Service female special agent was Florence Bolan.
+She joined the service in 1917.
+In 1924, Bolan was promoted to operative (the title preceding special agent) where she performed duties, such as searching female prisoners and engage in occasional fieldwork.
 In 1943, Frances Glessner Lee was appointed captain in the New Hampshire State Police, becoming the first woman police captain in the United States.

 Since then, women have made progress in the world of law enforcement.
 The percentage of women rose from 7.6% in 1987, to 12% in 2007 across the United States.